Anttwo/MACARONS/README.md

 in the original archive downloaded from Sketchfab into the corresponding directory in `./data/scenes/`.<br>
 In this example, we just have to move all files `liberty.obj`, `liberty.mtl` and `a-StatueOfLiberty.jpg` to the directory `./data/scenes/liberty`. <br>
-Please note that the `.obj` and `.mtl` files should have the same name apart from the extension.
+Please note that the `.obj` and `.mtl` files should have the same name apart from the extension.<br>

 You will notice that, for each scene, the corresponding subdirectory in `./data/scenes/` also contains a file named `settings.json`. <br>